opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 OpenToonz scenes (TNZ files) can be loaded as part of another scene as well, in such a case they are loaded as Sub-Xsheets (see  :ref:`Loading a Scene as a Sub-Xsheet <loading_a_scene_as_a_sub-xsheet>`  ).

-When you load levels using the standard OpenToonz file browser, you can set whether to automatically expose them in the Xsheet/Timeline or not, by setting the **Expose Loaded Levels in Xsheet** option in the Preferences  →  Loading dialog.
+When you load levels using the standard OpenToonz file browser, you can set whether to automatically expose them in the Xsheet/Timeline or not, by setting the **Expose Loaded Levels in Xsheet** option in the Preferences...  →  Loading dialog section.
 If activated, each level will be placed in a different column/layer, starting from the first empty one.
 If deactivated, the loaded levels will be stored in the Scene Cast, from where they can be selectively exposed in Xsheet columns or Timeline layers (see  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

 If you are loading one or several files located outside the default current project folders, you are prompted whether to **Import** them to the project database or to **Load** them from where they are.
 In the former case files will be copied to the appropriate project folder (PLI, TLV levels and their palettes in the *+drawings* folder; raster images, video clips and audio files in the *+extras* folder; standalone palettes in the *+palettes* folder, etc.) and loaded with a relative path from this new location (see  :ref:`Managing Projects <managing_projects>`  ); in the latter case they will be loaded using an absolute path to their original location.